BNN-UPC/ignnition/docs/train_and_evaluate.md

     model.predict(num_predictions = n)

 #### Feeding an array of samples
 The second alternative is based on the idea of passing an array of samples during the Python call to the predict functionality.
-To this end, the user must still provide a valid path to the checkpoint where the model has been stored --unless this operation is preceeded by a train operation.
+This can be very useful, for instance, in *Reinforcement Learning* applications.
+To do so, the user must still provide a valid path to the checkpoint where the model has been stored --unless this operation is preceeded by a train operation.

     load_model_path: <PATH>